hapax/hapax.github.io/assets/mindjam.md

 indefensible) views of time and physics.-->

-Sometimes, people invoke the randomness of quantum mechanics to support the possibility that I could choose B.
+Sometimes, people invoke the randomness of quantum mechanics to support the possible choice of B.
-As we've just argued, this isn't enough to get free will; you also need the non-existence of the future.
+As we've just argued, quantum indeterminacy isn't enough to buy free will; you also need the non-existence of the future.
-But its also clear that, when people talk about the ability to making meaningful choices, rolling a quantum dice is not what they in mind.
+But it's also clear that, if free will is about meaningful choice, rolling a quantum dice does not exactly cut it.

 #### Brainjamor